tresorsawasawa/Awesome_books/README.md

 ---------------------- | ------------------------------
 ![Mobile_screenshot](./images/Mobile-screenshot.png) | ![DEsktop_screenshot](./images/Desktop-screenshot.png)

 >  "Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list.

-> Here are some Tasks In side:
+> Here are some features of the page:

- - Add a book on your collection.
+ - Add a book to your collection.
- - Remove a book on your collection.
+ - Remove a book from your collection.
  - Store your data history in the browser's memory.

 ## Built With